Table of Contents

 The Gluteus maximus is the largest of the three gluteal muscles and is responsible for the contour of the buttocks.
 It originates from the posterior surface of the sacrum, coccyx and the ilium and then inserts in the iliotibial tract and the gluteal tuberosity of the femur.
 It originates posterior to the posterior gluteal line.
 It is innervated by the inferior gluteal nerve (S1, S2).
 It is the chief extensor of the hip, flexes it when sitting down and helps with lateral rotation.

 But it is not an important postural muscle as it is relaxed when standing and is not used during walking.
-It is active during forceful movement like running, rising from a sitting position and climbing.
+It is active during a forceful movement like running, rising from a sitting position and climbing.

 The Gluteus medius is fan-shaped muscle which originates from the posterior surface of the ilium in between anterior and inferior gluteal line and is inserted into the lateral aspect of the greater trochanter of the femur.
 It is situated between the gluteus maximus and the medius.
 The Superior gluteal nerve (L4, L5, S1) innervates the muscle.
 It abducts and medially rotates the thigh at this hip joint.
 It fixes the pelvis during movement and prevents the opposite pelvis from dropping.
 It plays an important role in balancing the pelvic level when the opposite limb is positioned off the ground.

 The Gluteus minimus is the smallest and deepest of the three gluteal muscles.
 It originates from the external ilium in between anterior and posterior lines and then forms a tendon which is inserted into the anterior aspect of the greater trochanter of the femur.
-It is innervated by superior gluteal nerve (L4, L5, S1).
-Along with the gluteus medius it abducts and medially rotates the hip joint as well as fixes the pelvis during movement thereby preventing opposite pelvic drop.
+It is innervated by the superior gluteal nerve (L4, L5, S1).
+Along with the gluteus medius it abducts and medially rotates the hip joint as well as fixes the pelvis during movement thereby preventing an opposite pelvic drop.

 Tensor fascia lata

 The tensor fascia lata is a small muscle originates from the anterior iliac crest and inserts into the iliotibial tract to the lateral condyle of the tibia.
 It is innervated by the superior gluteal nerve (L4, L5, S1).
 It helps the gluteus medius and the minimus in abducting and medially rotating the thigh as well during walking.
-It helps in the flexion of hip and stabilization of the knee joint.
+It helps in the flexion of the hip and stabilization of the knee joint.

 These are a group of small muscles located deep to the gluteus minimus.
 They stabilize and laterally rotate the hip joint.